-Dynamic parameters are measured at $\pm 1~V$ input range (if no other range is stated) and $50\Omega$ termination with the samplerate specified in the table.
-Measured parameters are averaged 20 times to get typical values.
-Test signal is a pure sine wave generated by a signal generator and a matching bandpass filter.
-Amplitude is >99% of FSR.
+A pure sine wave with > 99% amplitude of input range is measured with 50 ohms termination.
 SNR and RMS noise parameters may differ depending on the quality of the used PC.
 SNR = Signal to Noise Ratio, THD = Total Harmonic Distortion, SFDR = Spurious Free Dynamic Range, SINAD = Signal Noise and Distortion, ENOB = Effective Number of Bits.
+For a detailed description please see application note 002.